Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 ### Switching Brands In Development

-When building a branded Origami component it will generate component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand in `local` folder inside the component directory.
+When building a branded Origami component it will generate component assets (<abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="JavaScript">JS</abbr>, and <abbr title="Cascading Style Sheets ">CSS</abbr> files) for each brand.

-To switch between brands you can simple go back to development URL (e.g `localhost:5000`) and choose correct brand HTML file.
-Alternatively, you can manually change url end point from `/core-demo` to `/internal-demo`.
+To switch between brands go back to your development URL (e.g `localhost:5000`) and choose the correct brand HTML file.
+Alternatively, you can manually change the url end point from `/core-demo` to `/internal-demo`.

-Once URL is updated you should see in our demo the background colour has changed from a wheat colour to a light slate colour.
+Once the URL is updated you should see in our demo the background colour has changed from a wheat colour to a light slate colour.
 That's because wheat is not part of the [internal brand colour palette](https://registry.origami.ft.com/components/o-colors@6.4.2/?brand=internal#demo-primary-palette).
 As we used a colour usecase `oColorsByUsecase('box', 'background')` in [part two](/documentation/tutorials/create-a-new-component-part-2), rather than specify a specific colour, it was updated automatically for the internal brand.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-5-sass.png" />